Lone Willow Ranch

 A normal day can include milking the goats and cows, feeding the animals, collecting eggs, then making breakfast with those fresh eggs.
 Planting or caring for transplants in the green house, running a tractor, or harvesting some tomatoes and other goods.
 Take a long lunch break, then back to crop care, and afternoon animal moving and feeding and possible milking.
 Interns are welcome to have dinner with me as we prepare a lot of our current produce and meats.
 Obviously each day is different and offers new experiences.
 Come join us!

-Skills Desired: Please send current resume with photo or link to social media account.
+Skills Desired: Please send current resume with a little about yourself.
 Be sure to have phone numbers for your references.
 Intern should have some knowledge of working on a farm.
 We have long days that start early in the morning and can run into dusk.
 The applicants need to be organized, respectful and clean, in good physical and mental shape and can lift 50 lbs.
 A good sense of humor and passion for life is also needed.
 We want only individuals that have compassion and care for our environment and animals.
 No Smokers.
 No personal pets.

-Meals: Plenty of fruits and vegetables, eggs, goat milk, cows milk and cheese, beans, pork meat, herbs and farm preserved canned, dried,and frozen foods at no cost.
+Meals: Plenty of fruits and vegetables, eggs, goat milk, cows milk and cheese, beans, pork meat, herbs and farm preserved canned, dried, and frozen foods at no cost.
 Interns will have to cook and clean for themselves.
-We do a lot of farm to table meals with guest and share dinner meals on a regular basis.
+We do a farm to table meals with guests and share dinner meals on a regular basis.

 Stipend: Room & Board in a 2bd 2bath mobile home, weekly stipend and food and staples mostly grown by ourselves and a few things you may want from the grocery store.